shootnix/activerecord-simple/README.md

     say $foo->bar;

 That's it.
-ActiveState::Simple provides a variety of techniques to make your work with data little easier.
+ActiveRecord::Simple provides a variety of techniques to make your work with data little easier.
 It contains only a basic set of operations, such as search, create, update and delete data.